TenthPres/TouchPointScripts/Mapify/README.md

 ## To-Do
 - Report the number of records not shown.
 - Get >1000 results.
-(Probably requires PR to TouchPoint.)
+(Pending PR to TouchPoint.)
 - Move script to CDN.
-- Separate data-loading into separate ajax request.
-- Give infobox useful content.
-Load separately from main request.
 - Make colors dynamic from a collection of standard fields.

 ### Maybe someday